Network Construction

 └─ 3 params: [p₁, p₂, p₃]

-we told the vertex model, that the output is part of the states x[1:1].
-This enables a few things:
+we are instructing the vertex model, that the output is part of the states x[1:1].
+This results in the following changes:

-• outdim is not needed anymore, can be inferred from StateMask
+• outdim is removed because it can be inferred from StateMask

 • outsym is not a generic :o any more but inferred from the state symbols.